vExcess/JITLang/README.md

 - If concatenating a char and a string, the char will automatically be cast to a string.
 - If casting a string to a char, the result will be the first character in the string.
 - When any number is being cast to a string the result will be the decimal text of the number (eg: `<string>(65)` -> `"65"`).
 The exception to this is the char number type.
 When chars are cast to a string they form a single character long string where the character is based on the ASCII value of the char.
 Essentially `<string>(myChar)` is equivelant to `String.fromCharCode(myChar)` (eg: `<string>(<char> 65)` -> `"A"`)
+- Although numbers are implicitly cast to strings, strings are not implicitly cast to numbers and will throw a type error if you try

 ### Literal Casting Rules
 Any number literals are a double if it has decimal points, or is an int if there are no decimal points.